korchasa/awesome-chatgpt/README.md

 - [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) (★57427 TypeScript) - Lobe Chat is an open-source, high-performance chatbot framework that supports speech synthesis and an extensible plugin system for ChatGPT and other language models.
 - [lupantech/chameleon-llm](https://github.com/lupantech/chameleon-llm) (★1119 Jupyter Notebook) - Chameleon is a plug-and-play framework that enhances compositional reasoning with large language models like GPT-4.
 - [mattzcarey/code-review-gpt](https://github.com/mattzcarey/code-review-gpt) (★1896 TypeScript) - A personal code reviewer powered by Large Language Models that helps improve code quality and catch bugs before deployment.
-- [mayooear/langchain-supabase-website-chatbot](https://github.com/mayooear/langchain-supabase-website-chatbot) (★0 TypeScript) - Build a ChatGPT chatbot for your website using LangChain, Supabase, Typescript, OpenAI, and Next.js.
 - [melih-unsal/DemoGPT](https://github.com/melih-unsal/DemoGPT) (★1782 Python) - DemoGPT is an open-source tool that simplifies the creation of LangChain applications using prompts, enabling users to generate interactive applications effortlessly.
-- [michaelthwan/searchGPT](https://github.com/michaelthwan/searchGPT) (★0 Python) - searchGPT is an open-source RAG-based search engine that utilizes LLM technology to provide natural language answers sourced from web and file content.
 - [microsoft/PromptCraft-Robotics](https://github.com/microsoft/PromptCraft-Robotics) (★1969 Python) - PromptCraft-Robotics is a community project for applying LLMs to robotics, featuring a robot simulator with ChatGPT integration.
 - [microsoft/promptflow](https://github.com/microsoft/promptflow) (★10057 Python) - Prompt flow is a development suite for creating high-quality LLM-based applications, focusing on tools for prototyping, testing, and deployment.
 - [myreader-io/myGPTReader](https://github.com/myreader-io/myGPTReader) (★4440 Python) - myGPTReader is a community-driven tool that allows users to read and chat with AI bots powered by ChatGPT.